-This online search tool analyzes samples of search data to measure user interest in various topics and then conveniently presents it as a graph.
-Google Trends stores tons of data that goes way back to 2004, and ever since the search giant’s major expansion in 2015, all the data has been updated in real time.
-The best part is that the tool is readily available to everyone – you don’t even need to create an account like you do with Google Analytics or Google Search Console.
+It analyzes samples of search data to measure user interest across various topics and then conveniently presents it as a graph.
+The Google Trends tool stores tons of data, even going back as far as 2004.
+Ever since the search giant’s major expansion in 2015, all of its stored data has been updated in real time.
+So the tool actually shows trending queries and topics on Google along with additional data.
+The best part is that Google Trends is readily available to everyone – you don’t even need to create an account like you would with Google Analytics or Google Search Console.

-So, if for some reason you haven’t found any ready-made suggestions, go to the Explore section of Google Trends that’s accessible via the left sidebar.
-It holds information on all the search queries whose search volume is higher than zero, so you’ll definitely find some keyword ideas here.
+The Explore section is arguably the most useful tool for keyword research with Google Trends.
+It’s accessible via the left sidebar, holding information on all search queries whose search volume is higher than zero.
+You’ll definitely find some keyword ideas here.

 You can use different filters to get the most relevant results: